-Erica Volini, leader of Deloitte’s Global Human Capital team, notes that this is influenced by increasing automation adoption rates, which call for a host of technical skills that many in today’s workforce simply do not possess.
+Erica Volini, leader of Deloitte’s Global Human Capital team, notes that today’s recruitment challenge is influenced by increasing automation adoption rates, which call for a host of technical skills which many in today’s workforce simply do not possess.
 Volini adds that a large number of employers believe that many of today’s college graduates lack the necessary communication, collaboration, teamwork, and complex thinking skills — all vital skills needed to thrive in the modern work environment.

 Additionally, there is also the fact that senior employees are retiring.
 Considering all of these factors, it’s hardly surprising that recruitment has evolved into an intensifying competition for talent.

 So, how can your organization attract and retain the best talent?
 This guide will showcase five recruiting strategies that you can use to connect with top candidates.

 When you consider everything that’s needed to replace a staff member — advertising job vacancies, screening, interviewing, selecting candidates, employee onboarding, and training — it’s easy to see why hiring is such a time-consuming and costly process.
 This applies equally when hiring in-office, hiring a global team, or hiring remote workers.